-Rockland Housing Authority is a public housing agency in Rockland, Massachusetts that participates in the Section 8 Housing Choice Voucher, and Public Housing programs.
-As of March 23rd, 2019, Rockland Housing Authority has 1 waiting lists that are open now or opening soon.
+Rockland Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of June 30th, 2022, Rockland Housing Authority has 1 waiting lists that are open now or opening soon.

 Rockland Housing Authority serves Rockland.

-As of the most recent VMS report, Rockland Housing Authority manages 135 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, Rockland Housing Authority manages 140 active Housing Choice Vouchers.

 According to the 2016 Q4 Picture of Subsidized Households database, the housing authority's voucher program has an annual turnover of 12% having issued approximately 12 vouchers in the past year.
 The average voucher holder has received housing benefits for 10 years and 8 months.
 According to the 2016 PSH database, persons who were issued a voucher in the preceding 12 months waited an average of 57 months on the waiting list1.